HauntedBees/EpicRetroZombiecraftRoyaleguelike/README.md

 ## License

 All JavaScript, SQL, and PHP code is AGPLv3 licensed. *sheet.png* is CC-BY-SA 4.0.
 The rest all use a [public domain image for the background](https://www.pexels.com/photo/green-water-fountain-225769/) and then there's text on it.
 Those are CC0.
 That probably covers everything.

+## Credits

+The [Polygon map generator](https://www.redblobgames.com/maps/mapgen2/) by [Red Blob Games](https://www.redblobgames.com/) was used to generate the primary game map.
+The image [Green Water Fountain](https://www.pexels.com/photo/green-water-fountain-225769/) by [Markus Spiske](https://www.pexels.com/@markusspiske) was used for the menu backgrounds.